christina wocintechchat com swi1DGRCshQ unsplash

 3. Emotional Challenges

 Making someone redundant is never easy.
-Beyond the legalities, it’s a decision that carries significant emotional weight:
+Beyond the legalities, it’s a decision that carries significant emotional weight.
+The psychological toll can be substantial, sometimes resulting in job loss depression symptoms for affected individuals.
+Don’t underestimate the importance of providing support.

 • Guilt and Responsibility: As an employer, you might feel responsible for disrupting someone’s livelihood, even if the decision is a business necessity.